Top 10 best 7-seater cars 2021

 Read on for our full run-down of the best seven-seater cars on sale today.

 The Sorento is Kia's largest and most practical car, not to mention the winner of the 2021 Carbuyer Car of the Year award.
-It boasts a very spacious and luxurious interior plus a vast 821-litre boot when all seven seats aren't in use.
-A 197bhp 2.2-litre diesel suits the Sorento very well, providing plenty of power to haul the full-size SUV around.
+It boasts a very spacious and luxurious interior plus an impressively-sized boot; with the rearmost seats folded, it boasts a 616-litre luggage compartment, increasing to 2,011 with all rear seats folded.
+A 199bhp 2.2-litre diesel suits the Sorento very well, providing plenty of power to haul the full-size SUV around.
 For the latest model, it’s also joined by two hybrid options, which will appeal if you’re looking to move away from diesel.